soumende1/Traffic-Sign-Classifier/project_writeup.md

 **Answer:**

-Uh... yeah.
-It predicted the new signs perfectly.
-I feel like I should have found some more difficult images.
-I suppose I could mess them up and see how well it works afterwards, but...
-I'm just going to bask in that "100%" for now.
+The model predicted on  new signs perfectly.

 ```python